STAR WARS ACTION FIGURE GLOSSARY

 Re-paint

-A re-paint is an action figure which has been painted differently compared to its previous incarnation.
+A figure painted differently compared to a previous incarnation.

 Re-work

-A slightly re-worked action figure means that the figure has been tweaked compared to it's previous release.
+A slightly tweaked figure compared to a previous release.

 ROTS